 With the development of social media, people have become very lazy to take care of grammar in their everyday communications.
-When texting, they try to use simple sentences and fragments that are quite acceptable in these mediums.
-But, unfortunately, ignoring grammar rules is becoming a bad habit.
+When texting, they try to use simple sentences and fragments that are quite acceptable in these media.
+However, you can use grammar checker by Edubirdie to improve your text because ignoring grammar rules is becoming a bad habit.

 Of course, English grammar is tough and riddled with complex forms, usage, and conventions but some of the rules you were taught at school are not actually true.
 There are common grammar myths that we should stop believing because they can hold us back when we are speaking or writing something.

 According to this pseudo-rule, you should never put an adverb between toand the verb as in to read.
 It is based on the 18th-century idea to equate Latin with English.
 Now a lot of grammarians will tell you that it’s OK to split infinitives, especially if it can have an emphatic effect.

 2. Don’t end a sentence with a preposition

 At school, most of us were taught that it’s a mistake to end sentences with prepositions.
 This ‘rule’ dates back to the 17thcentury when some notable poets thought that English needed to obey the rules of the Latin grammar.
 Prepositions are parts of many phrasal verbs such as look foror see off and if you separate them, it will change your meaning.
 The only case when you shouldn’t use a preposition to end a sentence is when it has the same meaning without it.
 For example, it is wrong to say “Where is she going to?” because the sentence “Where is she going?” means the same.